×

 • Member of the Board of Directors for the Federal Bar Association, Chicago Chapter and a former President.
 She has been Chair of an annual all-day conference, Workplace Enforcement, and Immigration for the past six years.
 She also chairs the FBA Lefkow Fellowship program at Northwestern University School of Law.

-• Member of the Board of Directors of the Federal Bar Association national Immigration Law Section and currently holds the office of Secretary.
-She also recently chaired a conference in Rome, Italy, sponsored by the Section and Loyola University on Citizenship in a Global Era.
+• Member of the Board of Directors of the Federal Bar Association Immigration Law Section.
+She chaired a conference in Rome, Italy, sponsored by the Section and Loyola University on Citizenship in a Global Era.

 • Master Teacher of Immigration Law for Illinois Institute of Continuing Legal Education.